Stargix/RAG-Retrieval-Chunking/README.md

 2. Ensure the queries and golden excerpts are available in `./Corpus/questions_df.csv`.

 ### Running Experiments
-1. Execute the notebook `final.ipynb` for detailed analysis and visualizations.
+1. Execute the notebook `report.ipynb` for detailed analysis and visualizations.
 2. For custom experiments, use the `Chunker_RAG` class.

 ### Hyperparameter Optimization